gabr42/MultiBuilder/README.md

 # Configuration

-Execution environment consists of two parts - a configuration file defining all execution *environments* (consisting mostly of *variable definitions*) and a configuration file defining the *project* (mostly describing programs that should be executed).
+Execution environment consists of two parts - a configuration file defining all execution *environments*  and a configuration file defining the *project*.
+The former containts only *variables* while the latter contains only *commands*.
 It is possible to use one generic environment configuration with different project configurations.

 ## Environment